-A final wrinkle is that any sufficiently broken technology tends to undermine the priestly caste.
-There are technologies where the Gods speak.
+A final wrinkle is that any sufficiently broken technology tends to undermine the caste of priests.
+There are technologies where the Gods communicate directly to supplicants.
 They speak cryptically, it is true, but their words admit of interpretation.
 Consider the message above.
-It is confusing and unwelcome.
-But if you know a priest or shaman, you can show them the words “snotweasel foxtrot omegaforce” on your screen, they will understand the meaning of what has been spoken, and take the necessary steps to provide for your expiation.
-In an Ivean world, however, there are no more Delphic messages, because messages are confusing.
-There are fewer and fewer means of intervention, too, because divine perfection should not be tampered with.
-The result is that the priestly caste finds themselves degraded to the unhappy state of the laity.
+It is unwelcome and confusing.
+You know nothing of Snotweasel Foxtrot Omegaforce.
+If you know a priest or shaman, however, you can tell them that these words have appeared on your screen.
+They will understand the meaning of what has been spoken.
+Or at least, which is nearly the same thing, they will be able to look up the words in the Stack of Overflowing and take the necessary steps to provide for your expiation.
+In an Ivean world, however, there are no more messages.
+The Snotweasel is silent.
+Higher powers have decreed that messages from it are disorienting and upsetting.
+Unfortunately for the priesthood, there are fewer and fewer means of intervention, too.
+Divine perfection ought not be tampered with.
+The machine cannot be bent to your will by your foolish CMD-Opt-P-R keystrokes.
+The result is that even the priesthood is degraded to the unhappy state of the laity.
 They are sinners in the hands of an indifferent God.
-In the process they are reminded of the full horror of living in a world where a sufficiently advanced technology really has become indistinguishable from magic.
+In the process, they too must confront the full horror of being made to live in a world where some sufficiently advanced technology really has become indistinguishable from magic.